Grahp/Steno-Glossary/README.md

 - A rule defining how to map a given [**entry**](#entry) to a derived [**translation**](#translation).
   - A rule may do this based on phonetics, orthography, shape, or completely arbitrarily.
+- A rule defining how entries should be formed?
+- A rule defining entries?

 **Notes**
 - Theory rules vary in how many entries they cover.